As the auditor for my local theme park, I noticed that on Saturday there were 4,296 children and 2,143 adults and the takings were £98,718.

-How much were the adults tickets and children's tickets?
+How much were the children's tickets and adult's tickets?

 Puzzle Copyright © Kevin Stone